NathanFrank285/Intermo/README.md

-# Venmo-Clone-Solo-Project
+# Intermo

-Express & React clone based on Venmo that allows to exchange international currencies.
+## Project Overview
+<a href='https://intermo.herokuapp.com/' target='_blank'> Intermo</a> is a P2P foreign exchange platform and avoid unnecessary bank fees.
 All work was completed on my own.

 ## Technology Used